robertritz/mongoliandatastories/README.md

 Originally this blog was hosted on Medium, but in 2021 the blog found a new home on Github pages.
 The new site opens up a lot of flexibility to now also host translated articles, embed more sophisticated visualizations, and hopefully become a place you want to come to read about Mongolia.

-The English language version of the blog is at https://mongoliandatastories.com.
-The Mongolian language version of the blog is at https://mn.mongoliandatastories.com.

 * * *

 ### Notebooks